 “Joining the amazing JCI London crew and being the Training Director in 2017 boosted my confidence and proved that I can do way more than I imagined.
 Creating a national award-winning programme that enabled members to become aware of their true potential led me to a new job and a fantastic circle of people.
 Moreover, I became richer with a whole bunch of new skills learnt during my experience.”

 We will let you know if more than one person stands for the role in case you wish to prepare an election campaign.
-Candidates would be voted on by JCI London members at the Annual General Meeting (AGM) on 7 November (more details to be released soon).
+Candidates would be voted on by JCI London members at the Annual General Meeting (AGM) on 14 November.

 Categorised in: Council